Edward Lisle Strutt: Alpinism

 Strutt had numerous mountaineering expeditions to Tyrol, Ötztal, the Stubai Alps and the Karwendel range.
 From 1892 the family employed Beatrice Tomasson as a governess.
 Despite Tommason being fifteen years older than Strutt the family believed they were romantically involved.
 Tomasson became a member of the Austrian Alpine Club in 1893 and began to attempt major climbs in the Dolomites from 1896 onwards.

 Strutt was climbing leader and deputy to expedition leader C. G. Bruce on the 1922 British expedition to Mount Everest that included George Finch and George Mallory.
 Strutt proved to be an unpopular member of the party, being thought of as 'pompous and pontificating'.
 The expedition was called off when an avalanche killed seven Sherpa climbers.

 Strutt was editor of the Alpine Journal from 1927 to 1937, these being the years – according to Alan Hankinson – in which 'the Alpine Club [...] had declined into a stuffy, snobbish, backward-looking institution.'
 Hankinson added:

 Its dominant figure was Colonel E. L. Strutt [...] for many years the autocratic and outspoken editor of the Alpine Journal.
 His views were rigid and intolerant.
 The only decent and honourable way to climb was the way in which he had climbed as a young man.
 Crampons were inadmissible; pitons anathema.

 As editor, Strutt published a number of attacks on what he saw as the insidious modern trends in mountaineering, more often than not on the part of the Germans.
-Although Strutt had words of praise for those climbers (on expeditions to peaks such as Kangchenjunga and Nanga Parbat) whom he perceived as climbing in the classical tradition – 'We yield to no one in admiration for the German overseas parties led by Rickmers, Bauer, Borchers, Merkl, and others.
+Although Strutt had words of praise for those climbers (on expeditions to peaks such as Kangchenjunga and Nanga Parbat) whom he perceived as climbing in the classical tradition – 'We yield to no one in admiration for the German overseas parties led by Rickmers [de], Bauer, Borchers [de], Merkl, and others.
 The modesty of these parties have been excelled only by their skill' – he had a different reaction to climbers using modern tactics in the Alps.
 He continued in this article from the 1935 Alpine Journal:

 But for the present-day German mountaineer in the Alps, wonder replaces admiration.
 There is no lack of skill – on rocks at any rate – but judgement and even an elementary knowledge of the ethics of mountaineering are often conspicuously absent.
 In these pages it has been too frequently our task to relate some unjustifiable exploit and, in the same number, to record the inevitable disaster accruing to the perpetrator.
 While regretting the folly of it all, we mourn the loss of promising lives.

 The trend towards climbing (and descending) the great peaks at great speed also disgusted Strutt.
 On hearing of an American who had hired a guide to take him up and down the Matterhorn in five hours, Strutt commented that this was the kind of crime 'for which the death penalty is inadequate'.